FRACerqueira/PromptPlus/README.md

 - Fixed bug PromptPlus not restore terminal original setting when shutdown application
 - Fixed bug Autocomplete does not change result when backspace is pressed during search
 - Added Property CurrentBuffer in console drive to return Current Buffer running (Primary/Secondary)
-- Added SwapBuffer command to swith Primary/Secondar buffer (Valid only When console 'ansi'  suported)
+- Added SwapBuffer command to switch Primary/Secondary buffer (Valid only When console 'ansi'  supported)
 - Renamed 'AlternateScreen' to 'RunOnBuffer'.
 Now executes a custom action on TargetBuffer and returns to CurrentBuffer
 - Refactored console drivers initialization, control options initialization
 - Added auto create Environment 'PromptPlusConvertCodePage' to custom automate convert codepage to unicode-codepage